Nuxfonics/nuxfonics/README.md

 - Cross-language pronunciation recovery
 - Full keyboard compatibility for global usage
 - Compatible with existing languages.
 Can be easily mixed

+Origin of the name

+Nuxfonics™ = “New Phonics” written in Nuxfonics.

 ---

 ## Core Architectural Principles